c4k9c0/c4k9c0.github.io/_posts/2016-02-27-sixth-post.md

 ## What is blocking you?

 This past week we did not have an active assignment.
 Because of this, there was nothing that could have blocked my progress.
-With that being said it would be nice to have a list of topics that will be covered on the exam.

 ## What will you do next week?